Dito-gee/Quiz/README.md

 ### Site Overview
 This is a specialized quiz application designed to:
 1. Test the painting and decorating knowledge of students and apprentices
-2. Help DIY painting and decorators learn best practices
+2. Help DIY painter and decorators learn best practices
 3. Showcase expertise in the painting and decorating field